 How to register

 Registrations are taken through our partner Best Practice Network.
-The registration window for programmes starting in autumn 2018 is now open and will close on Friday 31 August 2018.
+The registration window for programmes starting in Spring 2019 is now open and will close on Sunday 27 January 2019.